maxcountryman/flask-login/docs/index.rst

 makes it nearly transparent - just pass ``remember=True`` to the `login_user` call.
 A cookie will be saved on the user's computer, and then Flask-Login will automatically restore the user ID from that cookie if it is not in the session.
+The amount of time before the cookie expires can be set with the `REMEMBER_COOKIE_DURATION` configuration or it can be passed to `login_user`.
 The cookie is tamper-proof, so if the user tampers with it (i.e. inserts someone else's user ID in place of their own), the cookie will merely be rejected, as if it was not there.